If you have questions about the application process, please consult the

 May I change my status from part-time to full-time study?

 Requests to transfer from part-time to full-time are reviewed by the department on a case-by-case basis.
+Final decisions are at the department's discretion.
 Please note the following limitations:

-- Students must complete a minimum of two (2) quarters in the part-time program before transferring to full-time
+- Students must complete a minimum of two (2) quarters in the part-time program excluding summer quarter before requesting to transfer to full-time.

-Please submit the Student Transfer Request Form to SCPD.
-They will route the form to the EE department for approval.
-You will receive a formal notice from the SCPD office when a decision has been made.
+Students must submit the Student Transfer Request Form to SCPD.
+They will route the form to the EE department for final review.
+Students will receive a formal notice from the SCPD office when a decision has been made.